Manisrii21/Search-Algorithm/README.md

 5. Else, compare x with the middle element of the elements on the left side of mid.
 This is done by setting high to high = mid - 1.
 6. Repeat steps 2 to 5 until low meets high
 ## Program:
-i)#Use a linear search method to match the item in a list.
+i)#Use a linear search method to match the item in a list:
 ```
 Program for linear search method to match the item in a list
 Developed by: Mani Sri Latha.M